 - Tamarind House in Avarua - an excellent choice for a celebration or if you want to dress up for dinner

-- Charlie's Café in Titikaveka - believed to have the best fish sandwich on the island
+- Charlie's Café in Titikaveka - the best fish sandwich on the island

 - Antipodes Rarotonga - Antipodes specialises in al fresco style cuisine enjoyed by the many nations occupying the greater Mediterranean Region

 To discover Rarotonga's equivalent of street food, there are two markets to target.
 First up is Punanga Nui Market, held every Saturday morning in Avarua.
 Here you can enjoy things like roast pork rolls with apple sauce, ika mata (marinated raw fish), rukau (steamed taro leaves), poke (a sweet dish made with bananas and tapioca) and mitiore (fermented coconut with onion and seafood).
 And keep an eye out for firi firi -donuts with chocolate filling.
 You'll also find European favourites like sourdough bread, croissants and pastries.

 The other seriously-good casual food experience on Raro is Muri Night Market, which happens every Sunday, Tuesday, Wednesday and Thursday.
 You'll find noodles, udon, chow mein, chop suey, crispy squid, pork ribs, teriyaki, roast dinners and much more.
 Dessert gets a lot of attention here too, so leave room for coconut cheesecake, chocolate brownie or a doughnut (or two).
 Hit this market after a day of adventure - you'll need a big appetite!